savitagup/901NodeIntro-1/Labs/Ch04-FileAccess/Ex01-ReadFileCallbacks/README.md

 ## Detailed Steps

-1. Notice the require fo the fs module.
+1. Notice the require of the fs module.

 1. In order to read the `./input.txt` file, pass the filename as the first argument into fs.readFile